 Hi there!
-I’m Hana, an artist and animator best known for her work in Live2D making 2D Vtubers.
-Outside of Vtuber work, I illustrate elegant characters, create inspiring and motivating videos about art, animate character-focused visual stories, and dabble in all things artsy!
-I share my journey and processes in hopes of inspiring others on their journeys of self betterment.
+I’m Hana, an artist and animator best known for her work in making 2D VTubers on platforms like YouTube.
+My content online is all about making fun, engaging videos of illustrating and animating character-focused visual stories.
+I share my journey and full art processes on YouTube in hopes of inspiring others on their journeys of self betterment! :)

 email: [email protected]